16 Different Types of Evergreen Trees (With Pictures)

 12. Arborvitae Trees

-The arborvitae tree is a great property dividing variety due to its tall, thin growing style.
-A fully grown tree can often reach 75 feet tall, and they usually grow at a rate of three to four feet per year.
-These trees are attractive and don’t require much care.
-You only need to provide them with about an inch of water per week to keep the tree healthy.
+The arborvitae tree is an excellent property-dividing variety due to its tall, thin growing style.
+A fully grown tree can often reach 75 feet tall, and they usually grow at a rate of 3 to 4 feet per year.
+They are attractive and don’t require much care, and you only need to provide them with about an inch of water per week to keep the tree healthy.

 13. Yew Trees

-Yew trees are a slow-growing and long-lived tree that usually reaches about 65 feet tall.
-All plant parts are toxic to humans, so it’s not a great choice if you have small children who like to play in the trees.
-You will see these trees frequently in church graveyards, and many people consider them a sign of sadness.
-The wood has a yellowish-brown color, and woodworkers use them to make longbows due to the springy nature of the wood.
+Yew trees are slow-growing and long-lived tree that usually reaches about 65 feet tall.
+All plant parts are toxic to humans, so it’s not a great choice if you have small children who like to play near the trees.
+You will see these trees frequently in church graveyards; many consider them a sign of sadness.
+The wood has a yellowish-brown color, and woodworkers use it to make longbows due to the springy nature of the wood.

 14. Eucalyptus Trees

 The eucalyptus tree is a large family of plants native to Australia, and you can find them in all parts of the continent.
-It’s a fast-growing wood that you can use for paper, honey, timber, or essential oils.
+It’s a fast-growing wood that you can use for paper, honey, timber, and essential oils.
 Many woodworkers also use it for timber, but it’s highly flammable, so you can’t use it for housing.
-Some varieties can grow to 200 feet or more, while others remain much closer to the ground.
+Some varieties can grow to 200 feet or more, while others grow closer to the ground.

 15. Bamboo

-Bamboo trees are native to Asia, though they are a popular garden ornament and privacy barrier in the United States.
+Bamboo trees are native to Asia, but they are a popular garden ornament and privacy barrier in the United States.
 Bamboo grows extremely quickly, and some species can grow more than an inch an hour on average.
-It’s a popular food source and building material in many parts of the world, growing easily in warm areas with moist soil.
+Bamboo is a popular food source and building material in many parts of the world, and it thrives in warm areas with moist soil.

 16. Redwood Trees

-Redwood trees are among the tallest trees globally, and they have an extremely long lifespan that can last thousands of years.
-Since they are so large, these trees are popular for lumber, making them a target for logging throughout history.
-Many of these trees currently enjoy a protected status, but the numbers continue to fall.
+Redwood trees are among the tallest trees and have an extremely long lifespan that can last thousands of years.
+Since they are so large, redwood trees are popular for lumber, making them a target for logging throughout history.
+Many enjoy a protected status, but the numbers continue to fall.

 Related Reads: